Keylla-Rodrigues/Data-analysis/README.md

 # Data-analysis
- Code that organizes the table and generates a descriptive statistics & graphics
+ Code that organizes a table to answer a few questions about Business License in Langley city - BC/CA.